7 Off Season Camping Activities

-You can also see huge flocks of starlings swooping through the sky, especially in the early evening before they settle to roost, which is one of the most spectacular sights of the autumn and winter months.
+You can also see huge flocks of starlings swooping through the sky, especially in the early evening before they settle to roost, which is one of the most spectacular sights of the autumn and winter months, making it one of the great off season camping activities.
 Be sure to check the RSPB website to see if there’s a reserve near to you.

 Winter is a fantastic time to go stargazing as the sun goes down and it’s a fun way to get the kids engaged with a bit of science.